"Three Rivers Texas, the Longorias, and Kennedys were common people caught in the crosshairs of political chicanery."

 Valadez said he had not yet decided on a name for the upcoming documentary to be aired by the Public Broadcasting Service (PBS).
 He said he would soon determine what that title would be.
 This response regarding the film's title continued for almost a year and a half.
 Three Rivers' participants learned the title for the film only when they attended a premiere at the University of North Texas.

 Several months before the crew came to Three Rivers, Valadez visited the town looking for a person knowledgeable about Three Rivers, Kennedy and Longoria.
-Valadez had already lined up numerous interviewees and authors who supported the 1949 Hector P. Garcia side of the story.
+Valadez had already lined up numerous interviewees from the American GI Forum, Moreno family, and authors who supported the 1949 Hector P. Garcia side of the story.
 However, he had not been able to find an author or academic who had written from the perspective of Tom Kennedy or Three Rivers.

 Valadez met Patty Reagan, known well by Garcia's American GI Forum in Corpus Christi as an outspoken advocate of Three Rivers.
 Realizing the inadequate supply of academic and written information about Tom Kennedy and the 1949 Three Rivers incident, Reagan introduced Valadez to Richard Hudson.
 Though Hudson no longer lived in Three Rivers, he was actively involved in an academic study of the event.
 Hudson was working on a master's degree in history at the University of North Texas (UNT).
 His research on the story began the year before at the request of one of his UNT professors when the professor learned that Hudson was born in Three Rivers.